GARD-Realms-LLC/In-Accord-App/README.md

-# InAccord Installer
+# In-Accord APP - Installer/Launcher

-A standalone installer and integration toolkit for InAccord.
+A standalone Installer/Launcher and integration toolkit for Discord..

 ## Requirements